Taxpayer Relief Act of 1997

 Certain taxpayers who pay qualified tuition and related expenses (QTRE) may claim the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Credit (LLC) against their federal income tax liability.
 Internal Revenue Service (IRS) regulations require UTSA to report the name, social security number, and address of the student on Form 1098-T.

-The credits may be claimed by the taxpayer for himself or herself, his or her spouse, or any dependents.
+The credits may be claimed by the taxpayer for themselves, their spouse, or any dependents.
 Payments by a taxpayer’s dependents must be treated as having been made by the taxpayer.

 The American Opportunity Tax Credit (AOTC) modified the existing Hope Credit for tax years 2013 through 2017, but was made permanent with the FY16 Omnibus Spending Bill.
 This is a modification of the Hope Credit.